 This includes the processing of Personal Data for risk management and for fraud prevention purposes, improvement of the Fund's services, disclosure of Personal Data to Processors (as defined in item 3. hereunder) for the purpose of the processing on the Fund's behalf.
 The Fund may also use Personal Data to the extent required for preventing or facilitating the settlement of any claims, disputes or litigations, for the exercise of its rights in case of claims, disputes or litigations or for the protection of rights of another natural or legal person.

 The provision of Personal Data for this purpose:

-- has a contractual nature or is a requirement necessary for the Fund to enter into a contractual relationship with the investor; and and/or d) For any other specific purpose to which the Data Subject has consented

-- is mandatory;
+- has a contractual nature or is a requirement necessary for the Fund to enter into a contractual relationship with the investor; and - is mandatory;